daiki-kadowaki/judgment-transparency-principle/README.md

 ## Overview

-**Judgment Transparency Principle (JTP)** is a **normative principle** concerning human-system interaction.
+The Judgment Transparency Principle (JTP) is a normative principle concerning human-system interaction.

-It asserts that when a system affects human actions or outcomes, **the existence, boundary, and delegation of judgment must be perceivable to the human user**.
+It asserts that when a system affects human actions or outcomes, the existence, boundary, and delegation of judgment must be perceivable to the human affected.

-JTP does **not** prescribe how systems should decide.
+JTP does not prescribe how systems should decide.
-It addresses **how human responsibility and agency are altered when judgments become imperceptible**.
+It concerns how human agency and responsibility are altered when judgment becomes imperceptible.

 ---

-## What This Is -- and What It Is Not
+## What This Repository Is - and Is Not

-### This document **is**:
-- A **normative principle**
-- An **original formulation** defining a conceptual boundary
+**This repository is:**
+* A record of the canonical formulation of JTP as articulated in the original SSRN publication
-- A foundation for **observation, discussion, and critique**
+* A stable reference point for citation and discussion

-### This document **is not**:
+* A boundary marker that prevents silent redefinition

+**This repository is not:**
+* The original publication itself
-- [NO] An implementation specification
+* An implementation specification
-- [NO] A UI or UX guideline
+* A UI / UX guideline
-- [NO] An AI safety guarantee
-- [NO] A certification, checklist, or compliance framework
+* A compliance checklist or certification framework
-- [NO] A claim about AI autonomy or "AI behavior"
+* A claim about system autonomy or behavior

-**JTP does not evaluate systems.
-It exposes when humans misperceive what was already decided.**
+The canonical and authoritative formulation of JTP is defined in the original paper published on SSRN.

 ---

-## Core Statement (Original Definition)
+## Core Statement (Canonical Formulation)

-> Systems that influence human actions or outcomes must make the existence, boundary,
-> and delegation of judgment perceivable to the human user.
+Systems that influence human actions or outcomes must make the existence, boundary, and delegation of judgment perceivable to the human affected.

->
-> Enforcing outcomes based on imperceptible judgments undermines human agency
-> by causing humans to forget what was already decided.
+Enforcing outcomes based on imperceptible judgments undermines human agency by causing humans to forget what was already decided.

-This is the **only authoritative definition** of JTP.
+This statement reflects the canonical definition as articulated in the original SSRN publication.

 ---

 ## Scope and Intent

-JTP does **not** demand that judgment be returned to humans.
+JTP does not require that judgment be returned to humans.
-It demands that **delegation itself be perceivable**.
+It requires that delegation itself be perceivable.

 The principle applies across domains, including but not limited to:
-- Automated moderation and enforcement
+* Automated moderation and enforcement
-- Algorithmic decision-making
+* Algorithmic decision-making
-- AI-assisted judgment systems
+* AI-assisted judgment systems
-- Human-machine interfaces (HMI)
+* Human-machine interfaces (HMI)

-Its purpose is **not correction**, but **exposure**: to reveal when responsibility is silently displaced.
+Its purpose is not correction but exposure: to reveal when responsibility is silently displaced.

 ---

-## Position on Standardization and Compliance
+## Relation to Standards, Guidelines, and Policy

-The Judgment Transparency Principle (JTP) exists in a **category distinct** from standardization, certification, or compliance frameworks.

-- **Non-Conformity**:
-  JTP is a principle designed to maintain ethical tension and cannot be reduced to a fixed standard.
-Concepts such as "JTP Compliant" or "JTP Certified" fundamentally misrepresent and trivialize the nature of the principle.

-- **Role as a Reference**:
-  External organizations or standards bodies are not prevented from referencing JTP as a **foundational philosophy**.
-Indeed, JTP is intended to serve as a starting point for such discourse.
+JTP exists as a normative reference, not as a standard.

+Organizations, researchers, or policymakers may reference JTP as a conceptual foundation.
-However, no guideline, system, or implementation may claim to **"fully satisfy"** JTP.
+However, no system, guideline, or framework can claim to "fully satisfy" or "be compliant with" JTP.

-Doing so would serve as an indulgence that conceals the very displacement of judgment JTP seeks to expose.
+Such claims would obscure the very displacement of judgment the principle seeks to expose.

-This position does not prohibit discussion, academic citation, or reference to JTP as a conceptual framework.
+This position does not restrict discussion, citation, or interpretive use of JTP.

 ---

-## Interpretation and Derivative Works
+## Interpretations and Derivative Works

-This repository defines the **Canonical Formulation** of the Judgment Transparency Principle.

-For derivative works (guidelines, tools, systems, etc. that reference JTP), the following distinctions must be made clear:

-1.  **Attribution to the Source**:
+This repository does not redefine JTP.

-    Explicitly state that the work is informed by the Judgment Transparency Principle (Version 1.0) by Daiki Kadowaki.
+Derivative works that reference the Judgment Transparency Principle should:
-2.  **Denial of Identity**:
+1. Attribute the principle to its original formulation (Version 1.0).
-    Explicitly state that the derivative work is **not** JTP itself, nor an authoritative implementation of it.
+2. Clearly state that the work is an independent interpretation and not the principle itself.

-Recommended phrasing:
+**Suggested phrasing:**

-> "This work is inspired by / references the Judgment Transparency Principle (JTP), but operates as an independent interpretation."
+> "This work references the Judgment Transparency Principle (JTP)
+> as articulated in the original SSRN publication
+> and represents an independent interpretation."

 ---

 ## Language Versions

-This document has **equal normative effect in all language versions**.
+All language versions have equal normative standing.

-No language version supersedes another.
+No translation supersedes another.
-All translations are anchored to the same original principle.

 ---

 ## Relation to Implementations and Patents

-JTP is **independent of any implementation**.
+JTP is independent of any implementation.

-Specific systems, techniques, or patents may serve as **observational instances** of the principle, but they do **not** define, complete, or constrain the principle itself.
+Specific systems or techniques may serve as observational instances of the principle, but they do not define, complete, or constrain it.

-**Reference for Substantiation (Proof of Feasibility):**
-To demonstrate that this principle is technical reality rather than mere abstraction, a specific system configuration by the author has been formally recorded as a **Patent Application (Patent Pending)**.
+A technical system by the author has been recorded as a patent application to demonstrate feasibility, not ownership of the principle.
-This serves not to claim "exclusive rights" over the principle, but as a reference point for a **"Materialized Instance."**

-The principle remains valid **with or without implementations**.

 ---